 I’ve noticed with many of the readers I talk too, the number one cause of stress in their life is tied to money problems.

-This is total generality, but many of them have enormous amounts of debt and yet are still trying to live a life of freedom and honestly way too much consumer spending.
+This is a total generality, but many of them have enormous amounts of debt and yet are still trying to live a life of freedom and honestly way too much consumer spending.

 #Truthbomb – If you are in debt and mismanaging your money, your life is full of stress!#Truthbomb – If you are in debt and mismanaging your money, your life is full of stress! #simplifylifeClick To Tweet